 Guessing or “eyeballing” how many visitors are in attendance is not sufficient to determine the number of visitors that are in attendance.
 While it is not expected that visitor tallies be exact it is necessary that the applicant have a method to ascertain credible estimates of visitors’ attendance levels.

 All public event organizers must engage multiple vendors who are not associated or affiliated with the primary organizers of the event.
 Whenever possible, Oregon City-based vendors should be given preference in their participation in the public event.
-City-Sponsored Events are designed to spread the financial benefit not only to primary organizers of the public event but to, other participating vendors as well.

 THE EVENT MUST BE DESIGNED TO INCREASE TOURISTS’ ATTENDANCE AS WELL AS CREATE AN ENVIRONMENT WHEREBY TOURISTS ARE MOST LIKELY TO SPEND MONEY WITH EXISTING LOCAL BUSINESSES.